-Florida says math textbooks taught critical race theory
+Florida claims critical race theory is in math textbooks

 The state education department said that the math examples released Thursday are not an exhaustive list of problems it says were reported in the rejected texts by parents.
 If the publishers want to re-seek approval, they have two weeks to resubmit their books without the content the state found problematic.

-The high school example centered on racism is based on data released by the Implicit Bias Test, an online set of surveys whose organizers say uncover hidden attitudes on a variety of subjects.
-It is operated by Project Implicit, which was founded in 1998 by professors from three universities: Harvard, Virginia and Washington.
+The high school example centered around racism is based on data released by the Implicit Bias Test, an online set of surveys whose organizers say uncover hidden attitudes on a variety of subjects.
+It is operated by Project Implicit, which was founded in 1998 by professors from three institutions: Harvard University, the University of Virginia and the University of Washington.

 The rejected textbook does not ask the students to take the Implicit Bias Test, but the surveys are readily found online.
 In the race test, participants are shown a series of photos of white and Black faces mixed with positive and negative words such as “glad” or “sadness.”
 In one round, participants are asked to press as quickly as possible the same letter when presented with a white face or a positive word and another letter when presented with a Black face or a negative word.